joshbegley/nyt-latest/README.md

 **U.N.
 Security Council to Make First Official Visit to Syria and Lebanon**\
-`The trip comes ahead of the anniversary of the fall of Bashar al-Assad, and as Lebanon is navigating the cease-fire between Hezbollah and Israel.`\
+`The trip comes days before the anniversary of the fall of Bashar al-Assad, and as Lebanon is navigating the cease-fire between Hezbollah and Israel.`\
 https://nytimes.com/2025/12/02/world/middleeast/lebanon-un-security-council.html

 **Trump Frees Former President of Honduras**\